m3db/m3/src/dbnode/encoding/proto/docs/encoding.md

 Note that the values encoded for both fields are "self contained" in that they encode all the information required to determine when the end has been reached.

-#### Protobuf Marshalled Fields
+#### Protobuf Marshalled Fields (non custom encoded / compressed)

 We recommend reading the [Protocol Buffers Encoding](https://developers.google.com/protocol-buffers/docs/encoding) section of the official documentation before reading this section.
 Specifically, understanding how Protobuf messages are (basically) encoded as a stream of tuples in the form of `<field number, wire type, value>` will make understanding this section much easier.

 The Protobuf marshalled fields section of the encoding scheme contains all the values that don't currently support performing custom compression.
 For the most part, the output of this section is similar to the result of calling `Marshal()` on a message in which all the custom compressed fields have already been removed, and the only remaining fields are ones for which Protobuf will encode directly.
-This is possible because, as described in the Protobuf encoding section linked above, the Protobuf wire format does not encode **any** data for fields which are not set or are set to a default value, so by "clearing" the fields that have already been encoded, they can be omitted when marshaling the remainder of the Protobuf message.
+This is possible because, as described in the Protobuf encoding section linked above, the Protobuf wire format does not encode **any** data for fields which are not set or are set to a default value, so by "clearing" the fields that have already been encoded, they can be omitted when marshalling the remainder of the Protobuf message.

 While Protobuf's wire format is leaned upon heavily, there is specific attention given to re-encoding fields that haven't changed since the previous value, where "haven't changed" is defined at the top most level of the message.